RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     or out out of the sphere-radius when the function is run.
 This will result in an inconsistent energy surface.
 Instead: run the actregion definition script only once to define the active-atoms list and use for all subsequent jobs.

-While we do not need to apply constraints to the X-H bonds of the protein (as is typically done in MD simulations to allow longer timesteps) we do have to make sure that the water molecules remain rigid as they should be according to the model definition (applies to standard water forcefields like TIP3, TIP4P, SPC).
+While we do not need to apply constraints to the X-H bonds of the protein in an optimization (as is typically done in MD simulations to allow longer timesteps) we do have to make sure that the water molecules remain rigid as they should be according to the model definition (applies to standard water forcefields like TIP3, TIP4P, SPC).
 Since we use the geomeTRICOptimizer here, this information needs to be provided using the constraints keyword argument.
 We use this simple code below to define a constraints dictionary that can then be passed onto the geomeTRICOptimizer.